 Hind feet: Toes well arched and tightly knit; pads thick and elastic; nails hard and preferably dark in colour.

-GAIT / MOVEMENT: Light and resilient.
+Light and resilient.

 Hair: Outer coat harsh and straight; undercoat soft and dense.
 The hair on the tail is fairly long and off-standing.